Nyalon/TrafficAccidentAnalysis/README.md

 ## Conclusion and Findings

 - Accidents are most likely to occur during the day however accidents during the night have a higher chance of being more severe.
-- Major US cities, including those in Raleigh, have a greater frequency of traffic accidents.
+- Major US cities, including Raleigh have a greater frequency of traffic accidents.
 - Nationally, the most severe accidents follow the major highways.
-Locally, the most severe accidents occur on the beltline and at major.
+Locally, the most severe accidents occur on the beltline and at major intersections.
 - Regardless of what part of the day the accidents occurred, the presence of certain types of precipitation (rain, snow, and fog) indicated a greater severity of accidents.

 ## Authors